 Plan to arrive at least a half hour prior to your concert’s scheduled start time.
 This will leave you enough time to park, check your coat if you wish to do that, and perhaps enjoy a drink or a nibble before your performance.

 Some Edmonton Symphony Orchestra concerts feature an entertaining pre-concert introduction to the music on that night’s performance.
-Symphony Preludes are informal, free half-hour presentations by a wide range of music authorities that begin about 45 minutes before the concert.
-They take place on the Third Level Lobby, and are worth coming early for!
+Symphony Preludes are informal, free half-hour presentations by a wide range of music authorities that begin before the concert.
+They take place on the Upper Circle Lobby, and are worth coming early for!

-Please unwrap any cough candies or breath mints etc. before the performance begins.
-In between movements of longer works are a good time to clear your throat.
+Please unwrap any cough candies or breath mints before the performance begins.
+In between movements of longer works is a good time to clear your throat.

 Recording devices of any kind – audio, video or photographic – are not permitted at most performances.
 Cameras and other recording devices are best left at coat check.

 Perfume & Scents